marcus-deininger/java-treepanel-samples-1/README.md

 # java-treepanel-samples-1

 These are some basic samples how to use the treepanel within an eclipse project.
+The main project is described here: [java-treepanel](https://github.com/marcus-deininger/java-treepanel).
 The downloadable project includes the tree-panel-jar and is ready to use.
 Just download it and use the fitting sample.
 The following samples / use-cases are included:
 - a basic sample: just displaying a tree
 - a clickable sample: displaying a tree where nodes can be selected by mouse
 - a large sample: displaying a tree with more than 100,000 nodes